NEU-Khoury-DoC/25su-The-Profs-Blog/content/EricGerber/html_plot.md

 ## Testing .html image embedding

-The .html file below is hosted in the /assets folder
+I'm going to try putting it in the content/EricGerber (the working directory of the .md file)

-{% include_relative assets/birth_death_EU2.html %}
+{% include_relative birth_death_EU2.html %}